Investor Blames Guillemot Brothers for Ubisoft’s Struggling Game Releases and Stock Decline

 1. Take Ubisoft Private or Allow a Sale: Propose taking the company private with Tencent’s involvement or allowing a private equity (PE) firm to acquire it for a fair price.

-4. Focus on Core Franchises: Concentrate resources on developing hit franchises like Assassin’s Creed, Far Cry, and Rainbow Six instead of releasing multiple average titles.
+5. Focus on Core Franchises: Concentrate resources on developing hit franchises like Assassin’s Creed, Far Cry, and Rainbow Six instead of releasing multiple average titles.

-The letter calls on fellow shareholders to support this push for change.
+The letter also calls on fellow shareholders to support this push for change.
 Krupa claims that if the demands for taking Ubisoft private or initiating a sale are ignored, minority shareholders will invoke French minority shareholder laws to force action.
 According to Krupa, minority investors control 70% of Ubisoft’s shares, compared to the 25% held by the Guillemot family and Tencent, giving them significant leverage.

 The open letter has escalated tensions at Ubisoft, potentially setting the stage for a battle over the future control of the gaming giant.
+What are your thoughts on it let me know in the comment box and subscribe to Gaming Foodle if you like the content.

 Leave a Reply